jono-rams/PolySolve/README.md

 [![PyPI version](https://img.shields.io/pypi/v/polysolve.svg)](https://pypi.org/project/polysolve/)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/polysolve.svg)](https://pypi.org/project/polysolve/)

-A Python library for representing, manipulating, and solving polynomial equations using a high-performance genetic algorithm, with optional CUDA/GPU acceleration.
+A Python library for representing, manipulating, and solving polynomial equations.
+Features a high-performance, Numba-accelerated genetic algorithm for CPU, with an optional CUDA/GPU backend for massive-scale parallel solving.

 ---

 ## Key Features

 * **Numerically Stable Solver**: Makes complex calculations **practical**.
 Leverage your GPU to power the robust genetic algorithm, solving high-degree polynomials accurately in a reasonable timeframe.
+* **Numba Accelerated CPU Solver**: The default genetic algorithm is JIT-compiled with Numba for high-speed CPU performance, right out of the box.
 * **CUDA Accelerated**: Leverage NVIDIA GPUs for a massive performance boost when finding roots in large solution spaces.
 * **Create and Manipulate Polynomials**: Easily define polynomials of any degree using integer or float coefficients, and perform arithmetic operations like addition, subtraction, multiplication, and scaling.
 * **Analytical Solvers**: Includes standard, exact solvers for simple cases (e.g., `quadratic_solve`).